Search with text, image, and composed queries

 - To detect logos, specify the text within the logo.
 If the logo doesn’t contain text, you can search using image queries.

-Image Queries
+Image queries

 Image queries enable you to search for video segments using images.
 The platform performs semantic searches to find content contextually similar to your query image.